Rebeka Njau: The Sacred Seed (2003)

-Njau's second novel was published in 2003.
+Njaū's second novel was published in 2003.
 The Sacred Seed is described by Alex Wanjala as a quasi-autobiographical novel that brings together elements of social realism and the supernatural.
-He views the novel as Njau's attempt to expose the malaise in contemporary Kenyan society and its roots in patriarchal relations that stem from both the pre-colonial and colonial periods.
+He views the novel as Njaū's attempt to expose the malaise in contemporary Kenyan society and its roots in patriarchal relations that stem from both the pre-colonial and colonial periods.

 In the words of The Daily Nation, the author "delves into the minds of her characters to reveal the psychological wounds they have suffered under patriarchy and dictatorship and their determination to heal the society. ...
 The narrator presents the destruction of the resourcefulness of women in the traditional African societies by modern regimes and points to ways women's power can be restored through the demolition of class hierarchies."

 Other works

-Njau, under the pseudonym Marina Gashe, published a poem entitled "The Village", in 1963.
+Njaū, under the pseudonym Marina Gashe, published a poem entitled "The Village", in 1963.

 In 1964, she published a short story called "Muma" in Présence Africaine 50, although there is confusion over authorship.

 She is also the author of The Hypocrite and other Stories (1977), a reworking of traditional oral narratives, and of Kenya Women Heroes and their Mystical Power (1984), which records the overlooked historical contribution of women.
 Njau is included in the anthology Daughters of Africa (ed.
 Margaret Busby, 1992).

 Critical reception

-Alex Wanjala has said: "Like Grace Ogot, Rebeka Njau is a very important writer in Kenya....
+Alex Wanjala has said: "Like Grace Ogot, Rebeka Njaū is a very important writer in Kenya....
 She addresses issues that affect women directly and then demonstrates how women's issues are symptomatic of a malaise in the larger Kenyan society."
 According to John Mugubi of Kenyatta University, "The uniqueness and power of Rebeka's style cannot be understated.
 She has a penchant for subversion of literary conventions in order to drive points home."